 |1% ||Telephone / e-mail|

-- If a group has a fund or food raiser, do they have to deliver the goods to 500 S. Western?
+- If a group has a fund or food raiser, where do they deliver the goods?

 - I give used clothing and other stuff to one organization because they gave me a magnet with their phone number to put on my refrigerator and it makes it easy when I have a bag or two.
 Also, they pick up.
 Does Love Link pick up?